rackspace/php-opencloud/docs/userguide/accessip.md

-About the access IP addresses
+About the Access IP Addresses
 =============================

 OpenStack deployments generally provide new [servers](servers.md) with one